gwaybio/wedding/README.md

 # Our Wedding Website

-Jessica King and Gregory Way are getting married in San Francisco on June 16-17th 2017 in San Francisco, California.
+Jessica King and Gregory Way are getting married in on June 16-17th 2017 in San Francisco, California.
 This GitHub pages repository builds and serves the website.

 To view our website, visit [jessandgregwedding.com]("http://www.jessandgregwedding.com").